-The Corewell Health orthopaedic residency program features a comprehensive, hands-on educational experience across the 8 core orthopaedic subspecialties: foot & ankle, hand, joint reconstruction, pediatrics, spine, sports, trauma, and tumor.
+The Corewell Health orthopedic residency program features a comprehensive, hands-on educational experience across the 8 core orthopedic subspecialties: foot & ankle, hand, joint reconstruction, pediatrics, spine, sports, trauma, and tumor.
 Clinical competency and technical skills are refined through bio-skill labs, cadaveric dissections, didactics, and journal clubs.

-To better familiarize medical students with the field of orthopaedic surgery, as well as resident life at the Corewell Health William Beaumont University Hospital medical students are invited to apply for a 4-week elective rotation.
-Students will be assigned an orthopaedic surgical subspecialty and work closely with an assigned faculty mentor and senior orthopaedic resident.
-Students will only rotate through the Corewell Health Royal Oak Hospital campus and are not expected to travel to other clinical facilities.
+To better familiarize medical students with the field of orthopedic surgery, as well as resident life at the Corewell Health William Beaumont University Hospital medical students are invited to apply for a 4-week elective rotation.
+Students will be assigned an orthopedic surgical subspecialty and work closely with an assigned faculty mentor and senior orthopedic resident.
+Students will only rotate through the Corewell Health Royal Oak campus and are not expected to travel to other clinical facilities.
 Through the rotation, medical students will be:

-Visiting medical students may apply for the Corewell Health Hospital, Royal Oak and Taylor Orthopaedic away rotation through the AAMC Visiting Student Application Service.
+Visiting medical students may apply for the Corewell Health Hospital, Royal Oak and Taylor Orthopedic away rotation through the AAMC Visiting Student Application Service.

 First year: